Are Bamboo Plates Safe

 You’re hosting a garden party, proudly serving appetizers on your newly purchased bamboo plates.

-It’s a fair question that’s likely crossed your mind too.
+It’s a fair question that’s likely crossed your mind, too.
 After all, we’re increasingly conscious about what comes into contact with our food, aren’t we?

 While bamboo plates have surged in popularity as a sustainable alternative to plastic, their safety has become a hot topic of discussion in eco-conscious circles.